mtrinh11/git-pull/README.md

 ### ***Getting Started***

-Start by opening a new terminal window. changing test
+Start by opening a new te(tryingtoforceamergeconflict)rminal window. changing test

 Navigate into the cloned repo for the Travel Blog (should be called "mern-fullstack").